Judicial Committee of the Privy Council (JCPC)

 Committee for the Affairs of Jersey and Guernsey

 The Committee for the Affairs of Jersey and Guernsey is the body which recommends approval of Channel Islands legislation.
-The Committee comprises, the Secretary of State for Justice, the Minster of State with policy responsibility for Channel Island matters at the Ministry of Justice and the President of the Council.
+The Committee comprises of the Secretary of State for Justice and the Lord President of the Council.
 Business is normally conducted in correspondence.

 Scottish Universities Committee